-During 2017-2018, Norwalk will be preparing a new Citywide Plan, also known as the Plan of Conservation & Development (POCD), which guides the future development of Norwalk.
-The Citywide Plan will be based on our community’s vision for the future and a set of goals and strategies to achieve the vision.
-Whether you’ve lived in Norwalk all your life or set down roots here in recent years, everyone who calls our city home, operates a business or organization in Norwalk, or otherwise has a stake in Norwalk’s future can have a voice in this initiative.
+Norwalk has finalized a new Citywide Plan for 2019-2029.
+The plan, also known as the Plan of Conservation & Development (POCD) guides the future development of Norwalk.
+The Citywide Plan was developed based on our community’s vision for the future and lays out a set of goals and strategies to achieve the vision.
+A variety of Norwalk stakeholders had a voice in this initiative, from those who calls our city home, to those who operate a business or organization in Norwalk, as well as others who have a stake in our city’s future.

 What is the Citywide Plan / POCD?